bGraphic/varsom-apps/README.md

 # Varsom apps
-Varsom is a [webpage](http://varsom.no), an [iOS-app](https://itunes.apple.com/no/app/varsom/id623785979) and a new hybrid app is in development.
+Varsom is a [webpage](http://varsom.no) and currently an [iOS-app](https://itunes.apple.com/no/app/varsom/id623785979).

+A new hybrid app and firebase/heroku backend is in development.

-The scope of this project are the varsom apps and their joint backend in [Parse](http://parse.com).
+The scope of this project are the varsom apps and their backend.

 ## Repositories